-The damage of agricultural products caused by wildlife such as deer, wildboars and monkeys is becoming more serious in Japanese rural area.
-The purpose of this research is to develop the program to prevent from the damage that will lead to the farmland conservation and the local communities' sustainability.
-So we look into the consciousness of the residents in the affected area and the local government officers to clarify the issues for solution, and consider the technical requirements for the measures from the field survey.
-And we propose the solution of the reduction of the damage at the municipal level and practice them to verify the effects.
+The damage of agricultural products caused by wildlife such em to verify the effects.
+The following them to verify the effects.
 The followings have been obtained from the previous studies: 1. the animals prefer forested former paddy fields and abandoned farmland when they invade rural communities; 2. the effectiveness of damage prevention can be improved by mowing abandoned farmland around the fences.
 Based on these findings, we proposed a method for managing the marginal space when implementing measures based on the fences to prevent agricultural damage by wildlife.
 Research Area: Physiological Plant Ecology

-Prof. SAKAMOTO Keiji
+Prof. SAKAMOTO Keiii

-Stand dynamics and regeneration in natural forests

-Tree population in the forest stand has been changed and maintained in the process of recruitment, survival, and growth of tree individuals, which are determined by different disturbances and environmental factors including biotic and abiotic factors.
+Stand dynamics and regeneration in natural forests Tree population in the forest stand has been changed and maintained in the process of recruitment, survival, and growth of tree individuals, which are determined by different disturbances and environmental factors including biotic and abiotic factors.
 The tree population show slow temporal changes and spatial heterogeneity.
 Therefore, it is necessary to conduct long-term and large-scale ecological researches for demonstrating tree population, stand dynamics, and regeneration of the forests.
 I have conducted long-term and large-scale ecological researches with adding tree ring analysis in different natural forests.
 In beech forests of Japan, the researches have been demonstrating dynamics of seedlings, understory trees, and canopy trees in different environmental conditions and the regeneration processes and mechanisms.
 In boreal forests of Mongolia, the researches have been demonstrating effects of disturbance by forest fires and logging on the regeneration and degradation mechanisms after large-scale forest fires.

-Boreal forest in Mongolia

-Stand dynamics of secondary forests, Satoyama forests, and the conservation
+Boreal forest in Mongolia Stand dynamics of secondary forests, Satoyama forests, and the conservation

 Deciduous oak forest in Japan

 Satoyama forests are secondary forests that were maintained by natural processes and human's activities.
 They sustainably supplied bio-resources because regeneration occurred after the harvesting.
 However, these Satoyama forests have been abandoned since energy regimes changed from bio-resources of forests into fossil fuel around 1960s.
 The abandonment has caused degradation of biodiversity, expansion of disease damages, and expansion of abandoned bamboo forests.
 On the other hand, these abandoned forests have been reevaluated as sustainable bio-resources recently.
 Therefore, it is necessary to demonstrate the degradation processes of abandoned forests and restore them.
 I have conducted ecological researches on the stand dynamics of Satoyama forests.
 The researches have been demonstrating degradation of the stand structure and possibility of the artificial regeneration in pine forests damaged by pine wilt disease, expansion processes and mechanisms of abandoned bamboo forests, and regeneration processes after logging in deciduous oak forests.

-Research Area : Physiological Plant Ecology
+Research Area: Physiological Plant Ecology